-The uncertainty around the duration and potential impacts of the COVID-19 pandemic on the Company's financial results remains.
-It continues to be difficult to determine the pandemic's impact on the Company's financial performance, both short-term and long-term, given the unpredictability of the pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.
+The uncertainty around the duration and potential impacts of the COVID-19 pandemic on the Company's financial results have declined in recent months.
+That being said, there continues to be some degree of risk on the predictability of the financial performance of the Company, both short-term and long-term, given the potential pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.